pulumi/docs/content/docs/intro/console/accounts-and-organizations/accounts.md

 Connecting these additional identities will enable you to join Pulumi organizations that are backed by those systems.
-Note that only admins can add members to a Pulumi organization.
+Note that only organization admins can add members to a Pulumi organization.

 In order to be invited as a member of a Pulumi organization, you must connect your account with the organization's backing identity provider.
 Once your